padok-team/yatas-gcp/README.md

 ### LB
 - GCP_LB_001 Check if SSL certificates attached to HTTPS forwarding rules are in auto-renewed (managed mode)

+### RUN
+- GCP_RUN_001 CloudRun services are not directly exposed on the internet
+- GCP_RUN_002 CloudRun services do not use the default Compute Engine service account
+- GCP_RUN_003 CloudRun services do not have plain text secrets in environment variables

 ### SQL
 - GCP_SQL_001 Check if SQL Instances are Regional (HA)